 Children´s Wonderland (Lasten liikunnan ihmemaa) welcomes children aged 1–12 with their parents to frolic, play and bounce.
 The free-of-charge Children´s Wonderland can be found around Turku on Sundays.

 In Mihi.fi sports groups 13–19-year-olds can do sports free of charge.
 Instruction is in Finnish.

 There are free public hours in the ice halls and football halls of the city from August to late winter.

 Indoor and outdoor swimming halls organize swimming schools as well as baby and family swimming hours.
 These events are subject to a charge, and the language of instruction is in Finnish.

 Exercise for adults and seniors

 The adult sports services of the Sports Services Centre are affordable and suitable especially for people who have exercised little or sporadically.
 There are groups for overweight persons where the focus is on the joy of movement.
-Instruction is in Finnish.
+Instruction in these groups is in Finnish.